-Patients facing any oral surgery procedure, including placement of dental implants, usually are eager to resume their normal activities as soon as possible.
+Patients facing any oral surgery procedure, including the placement of dental implants, usually are eager to resume their normal activities as soon as possible.
 Fortunately, this is often possible within a matter of days.

 Even when the treatment is more involved, as with an All-on-4 treatment that requires the insertion of four dental implants, many patients still can return to work (depending on the nature of the job) and school a few days after their implant placement if there are no complications.